 â€˘ Indecency with a child â€” 1200 block of Ragland.

 Arrested by SPD:

-The Nolan County Sheriff's Office (NCSO) had nine calls for service, served no civil papers and made three arrests on July 30, 2012.
+The Nolan County Sheriff's Office (NCSO) had four calls for service, served two civil papers and made one arrest on Oct.
+25, 2012.